Chicago Amusement Park Injury Attorneys

 - Broken bones, cuts, and torn ligaments from unforeseen contact with fixed objects.

-- Traumatic brain injury (TBI) from extreme stress, speed, and G-forces placed on the brain during acceleration, deceleration, or contacting a fixed object.
+- Traumatic brain injury (TBI) from extreme stress, speed, and G-forces placed on the brain during acceleration, deceleration, or contact with a fixed object.

 - Stroke or transient ischemic attack (TIA) due to interrupted blood supply.